Biden seeks to keep China in focus by welcoming ASEAN leaders

 "It cannot effectively compete with China If it only brings guns and diplomacy to the table.
 It has to bring cash to put it bluntly, and we've not been good at doing that."

-(Reporting by David Brunnstrom, Simon Lewis, Trevor Hunnicut and Michael Martina; Editing by Mary Milliken and Richard Pullin)
+(Reporting by David Brunnstrom, Simon Lewis, Trevor Hunnicut and Michael Martina; Editing by Mary Milliken and Howard Goller)

 ((david.brunnstrom@thomsonreuters.com; +1-202 354 5835; Twitter: @davidbrunnstrom;))